zzac0515/forex-app/README.md

 - Grid view: scrolling down
 - Table view: clicking next arrow on the pagination section

+This app is responsive, it caters for both mobile and desktop view.

 Note: My init script has 20 currencies and data will only be shown for Today and Yesterday.